Horror of lengthwise image

 in horizontal direction, it could be a comedy movie in which fat guys fight

 each other.
-Add to that, old Hong Kong movies became more horrible with
+Plus, old Hong Kong movies became more horrible with lengthwise

 Bruce Lee was so popular in those days.
 Japanese TV series also try to